* This is the Professional Version. *

 Manifestations of ischemia develop with varying severity in multiple organs.
 These manifestations include weakness, confusion or coma, abdominal pain, nausea, vomiting, diarrhea, and arrhythmias caused by myocardial damage.
 Children usually have a prodrome of vomiting, abdominal pain, and diarrhea (frequently bloody).
 Fever does not usually occur in TTP or HUS.
 The symptoms and signs of TTP and HUS are indistinguishable, except that neurologic symptoms are less common with HUS.

 TTP-HUS is suspected in patients with suggestive symptoms, thrombocytopenia, and anemia.
-If the disorder is suspected, urinalysis, peripheral blood smear, reticulocyte count, serum LDH, renal function tests, serum bilirubin (direct and indirect), and Coombs test are done.
+If the disorder is suspected, urinalysis, peripheral blood smear, reticulocyte count, serum LDH, renal function tests, ADAMTS13 assay, serum bilirubin (direct and indirect), and direct antiglobulin test are done.
 The diagnosis is suggested by

 Thrombocytopenia and anemia

 Fragmented RBCs on the blood smear indicative of microangiopathic hemolysis (schistocytes: helmet cells, triangular RBCs, distorted-appearing RBCs)